 The time to get started pumping up your Social Security checks is now, even if you’ve got decades to go before retirement.
 Here are some ways to do just that.

 You must work at least 10 years to collect Social Security.
 The size of your benefit checks is decided by a formula that is based on your 35 highest-earning years of work.
 If you didn’t work 35 years, the formula uses zeros for the missing years.
 Zero years lower your benefits, so add as many more years of work as you can.

 2. Avoid claiming too early

-Your age when you start Social Security makes a big difference in the size of your checks.
+The age at which you start collecting Social Security makes a big difference in the size of your checks.
 (This chart shows how.)
-You can start as early as age 62, but your checks will be forever 25 percent to 30 percent less than you’re due, depending when you were born.
-And, if you die first, your spouse’s Social Security survivor benefits will be smaller than if you’d waited.
+You can start as early as age 62, but your checks will be forever 25 percent to 30 percent less than you’re due, depending on when you were born.
+And if you die first, your spouse’s Social Security survivor benefits will be smaller than if you’d waited.

 Some people have no choice.
-Many retirees stop work earlier than they planned because of illness, unemployment or to be caregivers.
+Many retirees stop work earlier than they planned because of illness or unemployment, or to be caregivers.
 In that case, try to use other sources of income if possible, so you can hold off claiming until you’re older.